SHOWCASE-Tennis-Roger Federer v Alexandr Dolgopolov - 2017 record

 (Repeats earlier item, no change to text)

-July 4 A look at the 2017 records of Switzerland's Roger Federer and Alexandr Dolgopolov of Ukraine ahead of their first round match at Wimbledon on Tuesday (prefix number denotes seeding):
+July 4 (Reuters) - A look at the 2017 records of Switzerland's Roger Federer and Alexandr Dolgopolov of Ukraine ahead of their first round match at Wimbledon on Tuesday (prefix number denotes seeding):

 3-ROGER FEDERER (record at ATP events and grand slams in 2017)